sefunmi4/qpp-gcc/docs/architecture/02-runtime.md

 `qregister` and `cregister` provide explicit quantum and classical storage.
 A `qregister` wraps a `qclass` instance and exposes import and export helpers so that state can be saved or restored. `cregister` stores ordinary integer bits for hybrid algorithms.
+When higher level helpers such as `qint` allocate qubits they now rely on backend-provided measurement helpers (`measure_axis` / `measure_register`) to collapse the state.
+These helpers surface the probabilities and sampled counts returned by the backend so runtime code can react differently to non-deterministic results versus legacy deterministic fallbacks.

 ## Raw Gate Injection